-A long-standing member of the State Bar of Georgia, Ms. Gilroy also enjoys membership with the Lawyers Club of Atlanta, the Georgia Women’ Lawyer’s Association, Atlanta Volunteer Lawyers Foundation, and is a member of the Executive Committee of the Real Property Section of the State Bar where she serves as the Editor of the RPLS Newsletter.
+A long-standing member of the State Bar of Georgia, Ms. Gilroy also enjoys membership with the Lawyers Club of Atlanta, the Georgia Women’s Lawyers Association, Georgia Mortgage Bankers Association and the Atlanta Volunteer Lawyers Foundation.
+Ms. Gilroy is the elected Secretary Treasurer of the Executive Committee of the Real Property Section of the State Bar of Georgia, where she previously served as the Editor of the RPLS Newsletter.
 She is a contributing writer to Foreclosure Law and Related Remedies: a State-by-State Digest which is published by the American Bar Association.
 She speaks and teaches on a regular basis at the state and national level to attorneys, real estate professionals, property managers, and real-estate brokers and agents on litigation and real estate related topics.
 Ms. Gilroy holds an AV-peer review rating with Martindale Hubbell.
-She practices law at the firm’s corporate office in Alpharetta.

 Tania T. Trumble is originally from Middlebury, Conn.
 She attended Hotchkiss Preparatory School and earned a Bachelor of Science in Management degree from Tulane University.
 She graduated cum laude from the University of Connecticut School of Law and has been a member of the State Bar of Georgia for over ten years.
+Ms. Trumble is also a member of the State Bar of Tennessee and manages the Tennessee Division of the Litigation Department.
 Ms. Trumble’s early years in practice were spent as a prosecutor, where she gained extensive trial and lead counsel experience.
 Since then, she has concentrated her practice on real estate law, where she focuses on real estate litigation, including foreclosure and title disputes, title insurance disputes, mortgage fraud-related litigation and civil and commercial contract disputes.
 She is a member of the DeKalb Bar Association and was the Chair of the YLD High School Mock Trial Committee while attending the YLD Leadership Academy in 2007.
 She is also a member of the Georgia Women’ Lawyer’s Association and a member of the Real Property Section of the State Bar.
 Ms. Trumble speaks annually at the State Bar of Georgia’s title standards seminar, focusing on the use of litigation to clear title issues.
-Ms. Trumble is admitted and appears regularly in all of the state and federal courts of Georgia, including the state and federal appellate courts.
+Ms. Trumble is admitted and appears regularly in all of the state and federal courts of Georgia and Tennessee, including the state and federal appellate courts.

 Emily Hart Cobb was born and raised in Atlanta, Georgia.
 She graduated magna cum laude from Wake Forest University with a B.A. in English and a Minor in Violin Performance.
 She earned her J.D. from the University of Georgia School of Law and is an active member of the State Bar of Georgia.
 While pursuing her J.D., Ms. Cobb served as a summer associate with Dickenson Gilroy and also as the Senior Notes Editor for UGA’s Georgia Journal of International & Comparative Law.